 BNT07 PASTORAL EPISTLES *

-A study of 1 and 2 Timothy and Titus, with emphasis on the doctrine of the church and the developing of a philosophy of ministry.
+A study of 1 and 2 Timothy, Titus, and Philemon, with emphasis on the doctrine of the church and the developing of a philosophy of ministry.

 BNT08 HEBREWS *